 What Is Ricin?
-Poison Found In Packages Sent To Pentagon Mail Facility
+It May Be The Poison Found In Packages Sent To Pentagon Mail Facility

 “Care could include such measures as helping victims breathe, giving them intravenous fluids (fluids given through a needle inserted into a vein), giving them medications to treat conditions such as seizure and low blood pressure, flushing their stomachs with activated charcoal (if the ricin has been very recently ingested), or washing out their eyes with water if their eyes are irritated,” the CDC said.

 Pentagon spokesman Army Col. Rob Manning said that the suspicious packages were detected by the Pentagon Force Protection Agency.
-They never made their way into Pentagon.
+They never made their way into the Pentagon.

 Initial tests show the packages were positive for ricin but the FBI is conducting further analysis.
 Manning said that all US Postal Service mails received at Pentagon’s remote screening facility is currently under quarantine and do not pose any threat to Pentagon personnel.